Risks of Non-Compliance

 4. Gain Customer and Employee Trust

 Customers and employees are increasingly aware of data privacy concerns.
-If customers believe your business does not take data security seriously, they may choose to take their business elsewhere, preferring companies with stronger cybersecurity measures in place.
+If customers believe your business does not take data security seriously, they may choose to take their business elsewhere, preferring companies with stronger cyber security measures in place.

 Similarly, If employees feel their personal information is at risk, they may seek employment elsewhere, which can be particularly troubling for startups already struggling to attract top talent.